mwiedemeyer/SPForms/README.md

 SPForms
 =======

-A forms solution for SharePoint 2013.
+A forms solution for SharePoint 2013 and 2010.
 It is built in TypeScript (so it compiles to JavaScript).
 To use it, just download the compiled SPForms.js file.

 Why do I need it?